Salad Dressing for CKD: What to look for and brands to try

 • Sugar: 10g

-Braswell’s makes one flavor of kidney friendly salad dressing that is low sodium and contains no phosphorus additives.
-This dressing does contain a potassium additive, however the amount of potassium is quite low at 20mg.
+Braswell’s makes a few kidney friendly salad dressings that are low sodium and contains no phosphorus additives.
+Many of their dressings do contain a potassium additive, however the amount of potassium is quite low at 20mg (or less!).
+Remember, if you choose a higher sodium dressing, be sure to offset the sodium by adding some higher calorie, low sodium ingredients to your salad.
 Note that this dressing is higher in sugar.
 Click the icon below to check prices and reviews for this product.

 Check Prices